Danny Kaye

 Danny Kaye (born David Daniel Kaminsky; דוד־דניאל קאַמינסקי; January 18, 1911 – March 3, 1987) was an American actor, comedian, singer, and dancer.
 His performances featured physical comedy, idiosyncratic pantomimes, and rapid-fire novelty songs.

-Kaye starred in 17 films, notably Wonder Man (1945), The Kid from Brooklyn (1946), The Secret Life of Walter Mitty (1947), The Inspector General (1949), Hans Christian Andersen (1952), White Christmas (1954), and The Court Jester (1955).
+Kaye starred in 23 films, notably Wonder Man (1945), The Kid from Brooklyn (1946), The Secret Life of Walter Mitty (1947), The Inspector General (1949), Hans Christian Andersen (1952), White Christmas (1954), and The Court Jester (1955).
 His films were popular, especially for his performances of patter songs and favorites such as "Inchworm" and "The Ugly Duckling".

 He was the first ambassador-at-large of UNICEF in 1954 and received the French Legion of Honour in 1986 for his years of work with the organization.

-Early years
+Early life and education

-David Daniel Kaminsky was born in Brooklyn, New York, on January 18, 1911 (though he would later say 1913), to Ukrainian–Jewish immigrants Jacob and Clara (née Nemerovsky) Kaminsky.
+David Daniel Kaminsky was born in Brooklyn, New York, on January 18, 1911 (though he would later say 1913), to Ukrainian Jewish immigrants Jacob and Clara (née Nemerovsky) Kaminsky.
 He was the youngest of three sons.
-His parents and older brothers Larry and Mac left Yekaterinoslav (then part of Novorossia, Russian Empire) two years before Danny's birth; he was their only son born in the United States.
+His parents and older brothers Larry and Mac left Yekaterinoslav (then part of Novorossia in the Russian Empire) two years before Danny's birth; he was their only son born in the United States.

 He attended Public School 149 in East New York, Brooklyn (eventually renamed to honor him)—where he began entertaining his classmates with songs and jokes.
 He attended Thomas Jefferson High School in Brooklyn, but he did not graduate.

 His mother died when he was in his early teens.
 Not long after, Kaye and his friend Louis ran away to Florida.
 Kaye sang while Louis played the guitar, and the pair eked out a living for a while.
 When Kaye returned to New York, his father did not pressure him to return to school or work, giving his son the chance to mature and discover his abilities.
 Kaye said that as a young boy, he had wanted to be a surgeon, but the family could not afford medical education.

 After leaving school, he held a succession of jobs as a soda jerk, auto insurance investigator, and office clerk.
 Most ended with him being fired.
 He lost the insurance job when he made an error that cost the insurance company $40,000 ($600,000 in 2019 adjusted for inflation).
 A dentist who hired him to look after his office over lunch and run errands fired him when he found Kaye using his dental drill on the office woodwork.
 In 1939, Kaye met the same dentist's daughter, Sylvia Fine, at an audition, and in 1940, they eloped.
-He learned his trade in his teenaged years in the Catskills as a tummler in the Borscht Belt.
+He learned his trade in his teenaged years in the Catskills as a tummler (M.C.) in the Borscht Belt.